matiasandina/annotate_behavior_video/README.md

 ## Install

-This software was built using python 3.4.
+This software was built using python 3.4, but it has been tested in many other python distros so you should interpret this as 3.4+.
 You can get this software from the terminal using.

 ```
 git clone https://github.com/matiasandina/annotate_behavior_video.git